maialab/grantham/README.md

 #> # … with 390 more rows
 ```

-Because distances are symmetric, and pairs formed by the same amino acid
+Because distances are symmetric, and for pairs formed by the same amino
-are trivially zero, you might want to exclude these pairs:
+acid are trivially zero, you might want to exclude these pairs:

 ``` r
 # `keep_self = FALSE`: excludes pairs such as ("Ser", "Ser")